Updated Jan 2019

 The feature of particular interest is external device connection, which in case with FitBit, is realized via Bluetooth connection.
 Our Mind Studios team also had a chance to work on the application for Xiaomi’s activity tracker called Mi Band, where we developed an app Mi Band Control for Android; an app where user can select a specific vibro-tune with a tagged colour — for any app with an number of repetitions he chooses.

 Read more about Mi Band Control

 Inside the fitness tracker system.

-When building a application with a Bluetooth form of external connection, it is important to consider the type of Bluetooth - it can either be an ordinary Bluetooth or Bluetooth Low Energy (BLE); the last one, obviously, is a bit more battery-charge-friendly.
+When building a fitness app with a Bluetooth form of external connection, it is important to consider the type of Bluetooth - it can either be an ordinary Bluetooth or Bluetooth Low Energy (BLE); the last one, obviously, is a bit more battery-charge-friendly.
 So if you choose to stick to the BLE, it is necessary for your app to be shown on the market only for those, who have Low Energy Bluetooth on their gadgets.

 Another paramount point is the connection approval between wristband and user’s device.
 MAC Filtering is something we would advise to use.
 Cutting a long story of explanations short, every gadget has a MAC address - a unique identificator connected to network interfaces at the data link layer.
-With a help of MAC filter you get to connect to the right bracelet.
+With the help of MAC filter, you get to connect to the right bracelet.
 After this is completed, connection could be established via Bluetooth protocol.

-When a connection is finally on, a request is sent to the device, in a form of a short vibration, and then it replies back with a push-notification back to the smartphone.
+When a connection is finally on, a request is sent to the device, in the form of a short vibration, and then it replies back with a push-notification back to the smartphone.
 Every Bluetooth-connected device needs to have some extremely essential info, like:

 Kind of services this smartphone has.
 There are 3 types of services - the basic one, the vibration service (push-notifications) and the heartbeat rate service (same notification mode)